 As Andy Grove writes in High Output Management, managers should apply Grove's Principle of Didactic Management:

-The Key Action: The one-on-one is all about them.
-Come with questions and an eagerness to understand their point of view, so you can improve their work situation.
+Takeaway: One-on-ones are all about them.
+Come with questions and an eagerness to understand their point of view, so you can fix what's causing your employee turnover.

 5) Follow through & take action.

-The best way to build trust with people that might leave is to *take action* on the feedback they give you.
-You may not be able to fix all the problems, but even small, incremental progress can really improve people’s morale and attitude.
+The best way to build trust with employees that might leave is to take action on the feedback they give you.
+You may not be able to fix all the problems, but even small, incremental progress can really improve employee morale and attitude.